andreamaestri/walkquest/memory-bank/systemPatterns.md

    - Scroll-linked animations
    - Viewport detection

-This system patterns documentation reflects the critical issues with the vue-virtual-scroller implementation that require immediate attention and debugging.
+This system patterns documentation reflects the critical Vue.js component errors that need immediate investigation, along with the ongoing work on user profile and preferences functionality and the virtual list implementation issues.